 Mr. Walker received his Master of Criminal Justice Degree in 2004 from University of Colorado Denver and his Bachelor of Science Degree in Sociology in 2001 from University of Southern Colorado.
 In 1987 he completed his Associate of Applied Science - Criminal Justice at Pikes Peak Community College.
 In addition he is a graduate of the Police Executive Research Forum's Senior Management Institute for Police and the Center for Creative Leadership's Developing Strategic Leaders Program.

 Mr. Walker is a member of the International Association of Chiefs of Police, the Police Executive Research Forum, and the Colorado Association of Chiefs of Police.
 He is a past Chair of the Pikes Peak Juvenile Task Force, served on the Fourth Judicial District Community Review Board, and serves as a Board Member of the Colorado Regional Policing Institute.
-To his new position at UCCS School of Public Affairs and to his students he brings an experienced and broad understanding of the many aspects of the criminal justice system as well as public administration.
+He brings an experienced and broad understanding of the many aspects of the criminal justice system as well as public administration.
 His sense of humor and easy smile reflects his genuine interest in his students and colleagues.

 Areas of Interest